yuriboiii20-art/Task-Manager-ReactNative/README.md

 Then:

 - Open the app on your device using the Expo Go app, or
-- Use an Android/iOS simulator (remember to press `a` or `i` in the terminal to open the app on Android/iOS, respectively), or
+- Use an Android/iOS simulator (remember to press `a` or `i` in the terminal to open the app on Android/iOS, respectively, with the simulator/emulator running), or
 - Open the project in a web browser for a quick preview (remember to press `w` in the terminal, it will then open a new tab in your default browser).

 ---